Doctor Who series 7: Casting

 The seventh series marked Matt Smith's third and final full series as the eleventh incarnation of the Doctor.
 Karen Gillan and Arthur Darvill, who portray Amy Pond and Rory Williams respectively, departed the programme in the fifth episode.
 The decision to write the pair out of the series was a mutual decision from Gillan and showrunner Steven Moffat.
 The actress previously stated that she did not want to make return cameos to the show.

 On 21 March 2012, it was announced that Jenna Coleman would replace Gillan and Darvill as the next companion.
 She auditioned for the role in secrecy, pretending it was for something called Men on Waves, an anagram for "Woman Seven".
 Moffat chose her for the role because she worked the best alongside Smith and could talk faster than him.
 He stated that her character will be different from previous companions, though he attempted to keep the details of her character a secret until she debuted in the Christmas special.
 In "Asylum of the Daleks", Coleman appears as the character Oswin Oswald, a secret which was kept from the public before transmission.
 Coleman was originally given the role of a Victorian governess named Jasmine, and then for the second audition she was given both the characters of Oswin and Clara.
 She originally thought that the producers were looking for the right character, but later realised it was part of Moffat's "soft mystery" plan of having multiple iterations of Clara in the events of "The Name of the Doctor".

-Guest stars include David Gyasi, Rupert Graves, David Bradley, Riann Steele as Queen Nefertiti in episode 2, Ben Browder, Adrian Scarborough, Garrick Hagon, Steven Berkoff, Ruthie Henshall, Jemma Redgrave, Mike McShane.
-Dougray Scott, Jessica Raine, David Warner and Liam Cunningham in episode 8, Rachael Stirling and her mother Dame Diana Rigg in episode 11, and Warwick Davis and Tamzin Outhwaite in episode 12.
+Guest stars include David Gyasi in episode 1, Rupert Graves, David Bradley, Riann Steele, and the voices of David Mitchell and Robert Webb in episode 2, Ben Browder, Adrian Scarborough, and Garrick Hagon in episode 3, Steven Berkoff, Ruthie Henshall, and Jemma Redgrave in episode 4, Mike McShane in episode 5, Celia Imrie in episode 7, David Warner, Tobias Menzies, James Norton, Josh O'Connor, and Liam Cunningham in episode 8, Dougray Scott and Jessica Raine in episode 9, Ashley Walters in episode 10, Rachael Stirling and her mother Dame Diana Rigg in episode 11, and Warwick Davis and Tamzin Outhwaite in episode 12.

 Mark Williams appears in the second and fourth episodes as Rory's father.
 Alex Kingston returned to the series as her character River Song for Amy and Rory's final episode and the series finale.

 Richard E. Grant and Tom Ward were cast in the 2012 Christmas special, together with young actor Cameron Strefford playing a younger version of Grant's character.
 Ian McKellen also appears in the Christmas special, providing the original voice of the Great Intelligence.
 Grant later returned in the mid-series premiere and the series finale, portraying the Great Intelligence.